slack-samples/deno-simple-survey/README.md

 Keep reading on to create a link into this workflow and to connect your account!

+#### Collaborating with External Authentication

+When developing collaboratively on a deployed app, the external authentication tokens used for your app will be shared by all collaborators.
+For this reason, we recommend creating your Google OAuth App using an organization account so all collaborators can access the same account.

+Local development does not require a shared account, as each developer will have their own local app and can individually add their own external authentication tokens.

 ## Running Your Project Locally

 While building your app, you can see your changes appear in your workspace in